Lacrymology/states/gitlab/doc/monitor.rst

 Optional
 --------

-Only use if :ref:`pillar-gitlab-ssl` is turned on.
+Only use if :ref:`pillar-gitlab-ssl` is turned defined.

 .. include:: /nginx/doc/monitor_ssl.inc